Plan Your Visit

 Wednesday – Sunday: 3 p.m.

-Tickets may be purchased in advance online up until midnight the day prior to the tour, OR tickets may be purchased the day of the tour at the Robert Mills Gift Shop.
-Please plan to arrive at the Gift Shop at Robert Mills 10 minutes before your tour begins.
+Tickets may be purchased in advance online up until midnight the day prior to the tour, OR tickets may be purchased the day of the tour at Historic Columbia's Welcome Center, located adjacent to the Robert Mills House.
+All tours begin at Historic Columbia's Welcome Center, 1616 Blanding Street; please plan to arrive 10 minutes before your scheduled tour time.
 Guests should drive from there to the Mann-Simons site.
 After a semi-guided tour of the home, guests may either walk or drive the two blocks to the Modjeska Monteith Simkins House.
 Here guests will take a self-guided tour and conclude the combined tour.

 Robert Mills House & Gardens